eriknovak/python-text-embedding-microservice/README.md

     To test that your python version is correct, run `python --version` in the command line

-- postgres 9.6 or higher (or other database framework)

 ## Install

 To install the project run